GrandmasterB42/Minecraft-forwarding-translation-Proxy/README.md

-> [!CAUTION]
-> This project is under active development and will not work out of the box for you

 > [!IMPORTANT]
 > This project does not work with the normal version of Velocity, as it assumes, that older server versions do not know about certain message types.
-I am looking into what to do about that
+You will have to compile Velocity yourself.
+What exactly needs to be changed will be documented here soon.

 # Forwarding Translation Proxy